Huntsville Law Office

 Divorce Lawyer in Huntsville

-Our Huntsville divorce lawyers are charging discounted attorney fees of $290 for uncontested divorces without children and $390 for uncontested divorces with minor children of the marriage.
+Our Huntsville divorce lawyers are charging discounted attorney fees of $390 for simple uncontested divorces without children and $490 for uncontested divorces with minor children of the marriage.
 An uncontested divorce is where you and your spouse agree on all marital issues such as child support, custody, property division, and other such matters.
 It is mostly paperwork and as long as you sign all of the paperwork provided, then you will usually not have to go to Court at all.
 Call our Huntsville law office today for more information on what type of divorce you need.

 If you and your spouse cannot come to an agreement then one of you will most likely be filing a contested divorce.
 This type of divorce can cost thousands of dollars in attorney fees.
 Our attorneys can sometimes work out some alternative options for other family law matters, but for contested divorces we require something called a retainer.
-Our Madison County divorce lawyer will bill hourly from this retainer for the work they perform and when the retainer is emptied you will have to refill it for us to continue working on the case.
+Our Madison County uncontested divorce lawyer will bill hourly from this retainer for the work they perform and when the retainer is emptied you will have to refill it for us to continue working on the case.

 Huntsville Estate Planning Law Firm